 3. They Are An Easily Digestible Source Of Energy

 In addition to providing a good quantity of carbohydrates per serving, bananas also contain fiber.

-Fiber can assist decrease blood sugar uptake, supplying your cells with a constant flow of glucose to aid you in pushing through your exercise .
+A study from the National Library of Medicine shows that fiber can assist decrease blood sugar uptake, supplying your cells with a constant flow of glucose to aid you in pushing through your exercise .